codacy/codacy-dartanalyzer/README.md

 Codacy also helps keep track of Code Coverage, Code Duplication, and Code Complexity.

-Codacy supports PHP, Python, Ruby, Java, JavaScript, and Scala, among others.
+Codacy supports PHP, Python, Ruby, Java, JavaScript, Dart, and Scala, among other languages.

 ### Free for Open Source